wdoyle42/diagnosis/README.md

 # College Affordability Diagnosis
-Collage Affordability Diagnosis Report Files
+College Affordability Diagnosis Report Files

 These files will create the measures for all 50 states that serve as the basis for college affordability diagnosis.
 To begin, clone this